Cybersecurity Information Sharing Act

-The Cybersecurity Information Sharing Act (CISA [113th Congress], [114th Congress]) is a United States federal law designed to "improve cybersecurity in the United States through enhanced sharing of information about cybersecurity threats, and for other purposes".
+The Cybersecurity Information Sharing Act of 2015 (CISA) is a United States federal law designed to "improve cybersecurity in the United States through enhanced sharing of information about cybersecurity threats, and for other purposes".
 The law allows the sharing of Internet traffic information between the U.S. government and technology and manufacturing companies.
-The bill was introduced in the U.S. Senate on July 10, 2014, and passed in the Senate October 27, 2015.
 Opponents question CISA's value, believing it will move responsibility from private businesses to the government, thereby increasing vulnerability of personal private information, as well as dispersing personal private information across seven government agencies, including the NSA and local police.

 The text of the bill was incorporated by amendment into a consolidated spending bill in the U.S. House on December 15, 2015, which was signed into law by President Barack Obama on December 18, 2015.

 History

-The Cybersecurity Information Sharing Act was introduced on July 10, 2014 during the 113th Congress, and was able to pass the Senate Intelligence Committee by a vote of 12-3.
+The Cybersecurity Information Sharing Act was introduced on July 10, 2014, during the 113th Congress, passed the Senate Intelligence Committee by a vote of 12–3.
 The bill did not reach a full senate vote before the end of the congressional session.

-The bill was reintroduced for the 114th Congress on March 12, 2015, and the bill passed the Senate Intelligence Committee by a vote of 14-1.
-Senate Majority Leader Mitch McConnell, (R-Ky) attempted to attach the bill as an amendment to the annual National Defense Authorization Act, but was blocked 56-40, not reaching the necessary 60 votes to include the amendment.
+The bill was reintroduced for the 114th Congress on March 12, 2015, and the bill passed the Senate Intelligence Committee by a vote of 14–1.
+Senate Majority Leader Mitch McConnell (R-KY) attempted to attach the bill as an amendment to the annual National Defense Authorization Act, but was blocked 56–40, not reaching the necessary 60 votes to include the amendment.
 Mitch McConnell hoped to bring the bill to senate-wide vote during the week of August 3–7, but was unable to take up the bill before the summer recess.
 The Senate tentatively agreed to limit debate to 21 particular amendments and a manager's amendment, but did not set time limits on debate.
 In October 2015, the US Senate took the bill back up following legislation concerning sanctuary cities.
+It passed in the Senate on October 27, 2015.

+The text of the bill was incorporated by amendment into a consolidated spending bill in the U.S. House on December 15, 2015, which was signed into law by President Barack Obama on December 18, 2015.